ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_542_realtime_tick.md

-This is the time value of the device.
+A realtime counter of the uptime of the device.
 It can be used as a timestamp for packets, providing a more accurate time value than a PC.

 | Unit   | Range      | Description                                                                  |
 | :---:  | :--------: | :--------------------------------------------------------------------------: |